Quora vs Yahoo Answers: Which Q&A Site is Better for Your Business?

 There is no room for you in case you aren’t a leader already.

-Although I’m pretty known in SEO circles I can’t compete with Rand who has a whole team of people working for him.
+Although I’m pretty known in SEO circles I can’t compete with people like Rand who has a whole team of people working for him.

 He has the time to answer questions for free while others do the paid work for him.
 I don’t.
 Do you?

 Are you the average business owner or freelancer like I am?
-Use Yahoo Answers.
-The answers are mostly so low quality that you can easily stand out.
+Don’t use Quora.
+The answers written by people like us are mostly too short or low quality that you can easily stand out.

 Yet there are even some people who get away with that low quality approach.
-You can perform better than that.
+There are some ways to trick Quora when you’re unethical.
+You can perform better than that though.

 Are you after a good rep, authority and trust?
-Use Quora.
+Use Quora ethically with enough time and effort spent on it.
 Here you can build a reputation for yourself competing with the best of the best.

-You have to spend a few hours a day on it but it’s a long time investment.
+You have to spend a few hours a day on it but it’s a long term investment.

 Then one day you can show that most people consider your answers and expertise to be worth it.
 Then you can earn money with it.

 Are you after traffic, leads or even sales?
 Do you need to earn money right now?
 Don’t have the time to compete for days, weeks or months without getting something in return?
-Use Yahoo Answers.
+Don’t waste your time with Quora.

 Can You Keep up with All the Questions?